Mon – Sun: 24/7 Plumbing

 3. Consult Your Local Authorities

-If you are unsure about the water temperature throughout the year, you can consult local authorities.
-They will help you by providing the details of the water temperature throughout the year or specifically at the coldest time of the year.
+If you are unsure about the water temperature throughout the year, consult local authorities.
+They will help you by providing the details of the water temperature throughout the year, specifically at the coldest time of the year.

 Knowing the Types of Water Heaters in Australia

-When determining what size hot water heater you need, it’s important to understand the different types of systems available.
+When determining what size water heater you need, it’s essential to understand the different types of systems available.
 The main options for Australian homes are solar hot water systems, gas hot water systems, and electric hot water systems.

 1. Solar Hot Water Systems